130+ Coronavirus Statistics You Might Not Know in 2022

 Here are some key statistics to know about COVID-19.

 Coronaviruses are a large family of viruses that are common in people and animals, such as camels, cattle, cats, and bats.
-(CDC)
+(NIH)

 The virus may also spread when people touch contaminated surfaces and later touch their mouths, noses, or eyes.

 There are three main ways that COVID-19 is thought to spread: (CDC)

 Inhaling infected droplets or particles when close to an infected person.

 Having those infected droplets or particles land on the eyes, mouth, or nose.